 Claude - the support driver.
 Just fantastic.
 Could not have been done without him.
 Great picnic lunches very day, tea, coffee, water and snacks available, great knowledge of the area.
-He also took plenty of photos which I will use to create a photo galley in due course.
+He also took plenty of photos, some of which I have used in this Photo Gallery

 The hotels were fine, maybe one or two midweek could be better but we were in small-town France so not a lot of choice.
 Some of the hotels had pools so worth packing your swimming costume if you are thinking of doing these trips.
 Indeed a couple of our stop-over towns were spa towns so another option for afternoon recuperation.